jrwyx/bsgc-calendar/README.md

 🔗 <ins>**HOW TO SUBSCRIBE**</ins>

   To add this calendar to your calendar app:

-1. Copy the raw `.ics` URL link from GitHub Pages:
+1. Apple Calendar / iOS:
+- Go to Settings -> Calendar -> Accounts -> Add Account -> Other -> Add Subscribed Calendar.
+- Paste the following link:
   - webcal://jrwyx.github.io/bsgc-calendar/bsgc_calendar.ics

-2. Apple Calendar / iOS:
+2. Google Calendar Desktop:
-- Go to Settings -> Calendar -> Accounts -> Add Account -> Other -> Add Subscribed Calendar.
-- Paste the link copied in step 1 (webcal://jrwyx.github.io/bsgc-calendar/bsgc_calendar.ics)
-3. Google Calendar:
+  The Google Calendar app for Android does not natively The Google Calendar app for Android does not natively support directly subscribing to webcal:// links or adding calendar URLs from within the mobile interface.
+To add a webcal feed to an Android device, you must subscribe via the Google Calendar desktop website first, then sync it to your phone.
 - Go to Other calendars (+) -> From URL.
 - Paste the link shown below and click 'Add calendar'
   - webcal://jrwyx.github.io/bsgc-calendar/bsgc_calendar.ics